MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_kernel_information_struct_v1.md

 A pointer to an <a href="..\pepfx\nc-pepfx-pofxcallbackrequestcommon.md">RequestCommon</a> routine.
 PoFx sets the value of this member.
 The <b>RequestCommon</b> routine is implemented by PoFx.
 The PEP calls this routine to perform a processing operation that is specified by a request ID.

-#### - UpdateProcessorIdleState

-A pointer to an <a href="..\pepfx\nc-pepfx-pofxcallbackupdateprocessoridlestate.md">UpdateProcessorIdleState</a> routine.
-PoFx sets the value of this member.
-The <b>UpdateProcessorIdleState</b> routine is implemented by PoFx.
-The PEP calls this routine to update the properties of the specified processor idle state.

-#### - ProcessorIdleVeto

-A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackprocessoridleveto.md">ProcessorIdleVeto</a> routine.
-PoFx sets the value of this member.
-The <b>ProcessorIdleVeto</b> routine is implemented by PoFx.
-The PEP calls this routine to increment or decrement the veto count for a pending transition to a processor idle state.

 ## -remarks